mszczepanskigit/Bachelor-Thesis/README.md

 # Bachelor-Thesis

-Here you have my Bachelor's Thesis with title:
+Here you have my Bachelor's Thesis (in polish) with title:

 Minkowski Spacetime in the Special Theory of Relativity